top of page

 Our goal is to be a catalyst for positive change, and since our beginnings in 2000, we’ve been driven by the same ideas we initially founded our Non-Profit Organization upon: support, empowerment, and progress.

-History of the CFA
+Origins of the CFA

 Many feel that the CHAPMAN CHATTER, a newsletter created and edited by Gil Alford, was the prelude to the Association.